 Residential Initiatives

-The Academic Residential and Research Initiatives are a partnership that leads the first-year residential curricular experience for students at UO.
-The initiatives include the network of Academic Residential Communities (ARCs), Residential Communities, Faculty-in-Residence and Faculty Fellows positions, and residential tutoring and advising, and they help support the UO’s first-year live-on requirement.
+The Academic Residential and Research Initiatives unit oversees the partnerships and programs that lead the first-year residential curricular experience for students at UO.
+The initiatives include the network of Academic Residential Communities (ARCs) and Residential Communities, the Faculty-in-Residence and Faculty Fellows cohorts, the Academic Success Hub, and residential tutoring and advising.
+These programs support the academic rationale for UO’s first-year live-on requirement.

 Partner with Us